 Modelling studies can be cheaper and quicker than real world studies and do not require the intervention to actually be implemented.
 They can therefore support getting the best value from intervention studies and natural experiments.

-In public health modelling at CEDAR we combine evidence from many different primary studies plus insights from experts and other stakeholders.
+In public health modelling at the MRC Epidemiology Unit we combine evidence from many different primary studies plus insights from experts and other stakeholders.
 Simulation of models containing uncertainty can be used to indicate where the gaps in our knowledge are most critical for decision making.